-Can you rely on the cyber resilience of your supply chain partners?
+Assess the cyber resilience of your supply chain partners

 Supply Chain risk management is fundamental to your organisation’s cyber health.
 Supply chain partners are increasingly putting organisations at risk from their poor cyber security practices; a recent Harvard Business Review (HBR) report suggests that up to 60% of reported cyber-attacks were launched from the IT systems belonging to suppliers or other third parties.

 Include security posture measurement in due diligence

 Organisations need to establish and maintain a “trusted relationships” with supply chain participants and that begins with: